-Salvage planning shall be implemented when necessary to reduce loss of fibre.
+Salvage planning shall be implemented when necessary to reduce the potential for loss of fibre.

 Under certain circumstances, planning shall be expedited to reduce the loss of fibre from fire; disease or insect infestation; blowdown; or other such unforeseen disturbances.